ankithkumar08/Sales-Insights/README.md

 ## How to Use

 Feel free to clone this repository and customize the analysis for your business needs.
 The project demonstrates how to combine SQL and Power BI for data-driven decision-making.

+## Connect with Me
+Find out more about my journey and connect with me on [LinkedIn](www.linkedin.com/in/ankithkumar-chillapalli).

+---

+## Thank you for checking out my repository!
+Let’s do together! 💻